Bradfield/algos/linear-data-structures/implementing-an-ordered-list.md

 found the location for the new node.

-The remainder of the method completes the two-step process shown in Figure 17 &lt;fig\_orderinsert&gt;.
+The remainder of the method completes the two-step process shown in Figure 17.
 Once a new node has been created for the item, the only remaining question is whether the new node will be added at the beginning of the linked list or some place in the middle.
 Again, `previous == None` (line 13) can be used to provide the answer.